User illusion: Models of others and oneself

-Evolutionary Fitness
+Evolutionary fitness

-User illusion may have originated due to the selective pressures of Darwinism.
-Donald Hoffman explains how, most typically, the classic argument is that evolutionary fitness was correlated with perceiving the truth about our environment.
-Yet, he argues that the fitness function is not correlated with objective truth at all.
+Donald D. Hoffman explains how the user illusion may have originated from the selective pressures of Darwinism.
+Hoffman argues that although the classic argument is that evolutionary fitness was correlated with perceiving the truth about our environment, the fitness function need not be correlated with objective truth at all.
 According to Hoffman and colleague Chetan Prakash, “According to evolution by natural selection, an organism that sees reality as it is will never be more fit than an organism of equal complexity that sees none of reality but is just tuned to fitness.
 Never.”
 Hoffman explains that evolution has molded us to have perceptions and conscious experiences that allow us to survive and reproduce.
 Much like the computer desktop, our perception of reality is merely a tuned simplification that guides adaptive behavior, a user illusion.

-Responses to User Illusion

 Criticism

+Introspection

 Critics of user illusion argue that humans are able to access the content of their brain’s representations by introspection and analysis of inner speech.
 These critics point out that more often humans know what is meant, although they may be wrong about what they said or how they delivered what they said.
 Furthermore, critics argue that inner speech episodes permit access to the content of some of our brain states, which thereby allows us to know what our brain states represent by introspection.
-This argument refutes the claim that consciousness is merely a simplified representation of the world in which we cannot access the full information of reality since what you introspect is what there is.
+This argument disputes the claim that consciousness is merely a simplified representation of the world in which we cannot access the full information of reality since what you introspect is what there is.

+Social behavior

 The user illusion proposes that consciousness is an evolutionary tool utilized to enhance social behavior and cooperation.
 Social insects provide an argument against this conclusion as these insects experience social cooperation and complex groupthink.
 Critics argue that the existence of social insects with extremely small brains falsifies the notion that social behavior requires consciousness, citing that insects have too small brains to be conscious and yet there are observed behaviors among them that for all functional intents and purposes match those of complex social cooperation and manipulation (including hierarchies where each individual has its place among paper wasps and Jack Jumper ants and honey bees sneaking when they lay eggs).
 These critics also argue that since social behavior in insects and other extremely small-brained animals have evolved multiple times independently, there is no evolutionary difficulty in simple reaction sociality to impose selection pressure for the more nutrient-consuming path of consciousness for sociality.
 These critics do point out that other evolutionary paths to consciousness are possible, such as critical evaluation that enhances plasticity by criticizing fallible notions, while pointing out that such a critical consciousness would be quite different from the justificatory type proposed by Nørretranders, differences including that a critical consciousness would make individuals more capable of changing their minds instead of justifying and persuading.